tawesoft/morph/README.md

 }
 ```

-Let's say we want a version where every field is an integer, for example to
+Let's say we want a new struct, similar to this, but where every field is an
-serialise it to a binary format on disk, or to store it in a database.
+integer, to make it easier to serialise and interoperate with other systems.

+We're going to call it an Orange.

 Morph can quickly let us generate: